 If you are looking for a traditional test prep class, we do not have one yet.
 But we are developing classes, so join our mailing list and you’ll be among the first to know when our classes become available.

 Save your seventh-grader stress, and give them the best chance to get into the best high schools.
-Instead of cramming for a couple of months before the test, we will take a low-key, long-term approach, meeting once a week for a year to review the math, reading and science required for the entrance exams for the Thomas Jefferson High School and the Catholic high schools.
+Instead of cramming for a couple of months before the test, we will take a low-key, long-term approach, meeting once a week to review the math, reading and science required for the entrance exams for the Thomas Jefferson High School and the Catholic high schools.
 Also suitable for students who are not taking a high school entrance exam, but would like a general academic review of middle school.
-Call now-class starts in December
+Call now.

 Are you a business owner or manager who needs training for your employees?
 We will come to your site to train your people.